 Golden Retrievers are pure gold when it comes to these traits.
 "These dogs have an innate ability to match their human's energy, so they'll be lazy when you're distracted with work but also willing to join you for an afternoon or evening jaunt around the neighborhood," explains Venn-Watson.

 Plain Ol' Mutt

-Amanda Takiguchi, a veterinarian and founder of Trending Breeds, advises wisely that often the best breed is the most diverse.
+A veterinarian advises wisely that often the best breed is the most diverse.
 "A mutt.
 A mongrel.
 A messy little mix of terrier and sausage dog and Jack Russell and who-knows-what, rescued from abandonment and months in a rescue shelter's cage.
 They will adore you for the rest of their lives and give you their gratitude every day in snuggly kisses."

 In addition to the adoration on both ends that comes from adopting, mixed-breed dogs typically are eager to please and, therefore, are easy to train.
-Plus, "they will be sturdy and healthy because of their parental mix—no hip dysplasia or other genetic disorders," says Takiguchi.
+Plus, "they will be sturdy and healthy because of their parental mix—no hip dysplasia or other genetic disorders," says the veterinarian.